chewmanfoo/jason-michael.com/source/_posts/2018-11-12-examine-assumptions.markdown

 ## Global Strategic Assumptions
 I assume American could do without all the global hegemony, but only if our rich classes can tolerate the risk... and they can, they just don't want to.
 I believe we need to revisit our ideas about wealth.
 Maybe I'll write about this another time.

+I assume that people who claim to want to dominate the world haven't given it much thought.
+Instead, they are just announcing which road they intend to take.
+They have yet to make any headway down that road, and thus aren't really prepared to have any real sense of the implications of their desire.
+They are no threat to us.

+I assume that nuclear weapons are a threat to global civilization because people could choose to use them, even if the consequences are catastrophic.

 ## General Assumptions